-TEACHING HISTORY
+324. TEACHING HISTORY

 A brief survey of the history of our country will be fused with a study of the techniques of teaching history in the elementary and junior high grades.
+Prerequisite: Education 314 or 315.

-TEACHING ENGLISH IN SECONDARY SCHOOLS
+326. TEACHING ENGLISH IN SECONDARY SCHOOLS

 One, two or three hours Content as well as method receives attention.
 Same as English 330m.
 Two hours devoted to content; one to method.
+Prerequisite: Education 314.